knunery/codex/README.md

 git add -u, removes all removed files and commits git clean -df , removes all noncommitted changes

-Unix
-OS X: rm -R (directory or file), force removes anything!! remove directory rmdir remove everything in current folder:    rm -rf * # f option to become root sudo -s ps aux | grep 'solr'  	to find all running instances of solr

-which ruby
-which emacs
-	tells you where the symlink points to

-ln -s /Applications/Sublime\ Text\ 2.app/Contents/SharedSupport/bin/subl /usr/local/bin/subl
-creates a symlink to a file, link is in /usr/local/bin, the first item is the source

 Heroku
 run console